 The auditor interviewed two staff members from the medical department during the onsite phase of the audit.
-A registered nurse and the lead psychologist confirmed for the auditor that the institution provides a full treatment plan for all incarcerated individuals, especially for incarcerated individuals who have been sexually abused.
+A registered nurse and a psychologist confirmed for the auditor that the institution provides a full treatment plan for all incarcerated individuals, especially for incarcerated individuals who have been sexually abused.
 If the SART team responds, a follow-up plan for testing and prophylactic medications will be provided to the institution.
 Staff will also provide information if the incarcerated individual is transferred or released.
-The auditor also interviewed five incarcerated individuals who reported sexual abuse.
-All five incarcerated individuals reported receiving care from medical and mental health.
-Although none of the five required testing and prophylactic medications due to the level of physical contact, the auditor viewed the records of one (1) individual at the institution who had suspected physical contact that required a forensic examination.
+The auditor also interviewed four incarcerated individuals who reported sexual abuse.
+All four incarcerated individuals reported receiving care from medical and mental health.
+Although none of the four required testing and prophylactic medications due to the level of physical contact, the auditor viewed the records of one (1) individual at the institution who had suspected physical contact that required a forensic examination.
 The medical records indicated STI testing, prophylactic medications, and physician-ordered follow-up evaluations.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

-115.83(c).
-The auditor interviewed two staff members from the medical department, a registered nurse and the lead psychologist, during the onsite phase of the audit.
+- 115.83(c).
+The auditor interviewed two staff members from the medical department, a registered nurse and a psychologist, during the onsite phase of the audit.
 They confirmed for the auditor that the institution provides a full treatment plan for all incarcerated individuals, especially for incarcerated individuals who have been sexually abused.
 The care that they provide is always consistent with care that would be provided outside the institution.
-Based on this analysis, the auditor finds the facility in compliance with this provision.
+Based on this analysis, the auditor finds the facility in compliance with this provision. - 115.83(d).
+The auditor was provided Health Services Bulletin 15.03.36 Post Sexual Battery Medical Action in the PAQ.
+The bulletin states, "Serum Pregnancy testing will be scheduled at the appropriate interval for all female victims capable of becoming pregnant (i.e. pre-menopausal, non-pregnant, childbearing age, uterus still intact).
+Emergency Contraception (e.g. Plan B One Step) shall be kept in stock or readily available at all female institutions/facilities and shall be offered to all female victims of reproductive age per instructions on medication insert."